Liddiatt Organ Restoration

 St. John the Baptist Church organ.

 The organ was built by Thomas Liddiatt and Sons in 1913.

-At the beginning of April, Tony Cawston will start essential remedial work on the organ.
+At the beginning of April, Tony Cawston started essential remedial work on the organ.

 The organ mechanism in general had been presenting difficulties to players for some considerable time.
 Problems with the 'touch' of the pedalboard had been a major source of consternation.
 Very light foot pressure on the pedals would cause unwanted notes to sound.
 This 'hair trigger' effect was a constant distraction for all organists during performance.

 The problem was rectified by adjusting the pedal springs, which form the rear hinge point of each pedal.
 Increasing the hinge uplift tensions provided more resistance to the initial movement of each pedal.